xzj66778899/Mates_API/README.md

 ```

 __Model user_has_hobby__: <br>
-This model is a connecting model that bridge the 'user' and 'hobby' model that have a 'many to many' relationship.
+This model represents table 'users_have_hobbies' in the database that has a primary key 'id' and two foreign keys 'user_id' and 'hobby_id'.

 ```PYTHON
 class User_has_hobby(db.Model):